tweag/topiary/README.md

   [FILE]
           Input file (omit to read from stdin)

           Language detection and query selection is automatic, mapped from file extensions defined in the Topiary configuration.

 Options:
   -l, --language <LANGUAGE>
-          Topiary language identifier (for formatting stdin)
+          Topiary language identifier (when formatting stdin)

   -q, --query <QUERY>
           Topiary query file override (when formatting stdin)